appy-one/acebase-server/README.md

 - ```enabled```: whether to enable user authentication (default: ```true```)
 - ```allowUserSignup```: whether users can sign up for an account themselves, or if the admin has to (default: ```false```)
 - ```defaultAccessRule```: default authorization rule for read/write operations.
 Either ```deny```, ```allow``` or ```auth```.
 The first time the server is launched with authentication enabled, it will create a ```rules.json``` file that contains this access rule for any path. ```deny``` will deny all users (except admin) read/write access, ```allow``` will grant access to anyone, ```auth``` will grant access only to authenticated users (default: ```auth```)
+- ```defaultAdminPassword```: supply a default password for the admin account that will be used when it is created.
+If you do not supply this, a generated password will be used instead and displayed only once in the console output.

 ### Setup authorization rules